-As organizations and individuals attempt new ways of illegally obtaining and sharing test materials for their own profit or benefit, nursing faculty consistently enhance our test security measures to assure students have access to a fair testing environment.
+As organizations and individuals attempt new ways of illegally obtaining and sharing test materials for their own profit or benefit, nursing faculty consistently enhance test security measures to assure students have access to a fair testing environment.
 To prevent security breaches, the following safeguards are followed:

 - a.
 The testing environment will mimic the NCLEX environment.
 No food or drinks.
 No electronic or communication devices.
 No smart watches.
 Show ear plugs to instructor.
-No personal belongings in the room.
-No hats/headwear, scarves, sunglasses, etc. - b.
+No hats/headwear, scarves, sunglasses, etc. Personal belongings allowed in the room only with instructor permission and if allowed, must be left at the front of the room during testing. - b.
 Students only bring writing utensils into class room. - c.
-Students will use instructor provided calculator. - d.
+Students use instructor-provided calculator. - d.
 Students may not leave during the exam unless it is an absolute emergency. - e.
-Student may not re-enter exam room until all students have finished testing. - f.
+Students may not re-enter exam room until all students have finished testing. - f.
 Instructor will not answer student questions in reference to exam items during an exam.
-If there is a typo on an exam, this should be communicated to the whole class. - g.
+If there is a typo on an exam, this is communicated to the whole class. - g.
 Testing Methods

-Exams will consist of NCLEX style questions-
+Exams consist of NCLEX style questions-

-- 1. Multiple choice- there should be 4 answer choices with only 1 correct answer. - 2. \Sequencing- ordering responses Ex.
-Highest risk factor to lowest risk factor, first step to last step, etc. - 3. \Multiple response- at least 5 answer choices, 1 or more of those should be the desired responses.
-In 1st semester ONLY, indicate the number of correct responses for each question. - 4. \Exhibit/charting- part of chart presented and used to answer the question.
+- 1. Multiple Choice- 4 answer choices with only 1 correct answer. - 2.
+Sequencing- ordering responses.
+For example, highest risk factor to lowest risk factor, first step to last step, etc. - 3.
+Multiple Response- at least 5 answer choices, with one or more correct response.
+In 1st semester ONLY, the number of correct responses for each question is given. - 4.
+Exhibit/Charting- part of chart presented and used to answer the question. - 5.
+Enhanced Hot Spot- picture given and student must mark correct spot or area, such as a syringe or medicine cup, or placement of stethoscope for auscultation of breath sounds, etc. Alternately, selecting a word or phrase from a medical record

-- 5. \Hot spot- picture given and student must mark correct spot or area, such as a syringe or medicine cup, or placement of stethoscope for auscultation of breath sounds, etc. - 6. \Fill-in-the-blank/Dosage Calculation- provide the rounding rule for each question.
-Unless conversion of pounds to kg is the problem, the kg will be provided within the question stem.
-For each question provide a blank line with the appropriate unit for the student to "fill-in-the-blank" with the correct numerical response. - h.
+- 6. Fill-in-the-blank/Dosage Calculation- The "rounding rule" is provided for each question.
+Unless conversion of pounds to kilograms (kg) is the problem, the kg weight is provided within the question stem.
+For each question, a blank line with the appropriate unit of measure is provided for the student to "fill-in-the-blank" with the correct numerical response. - 7.
+Extended Drag and Drop- answer choices placed in to answer spaces; there may be more response options than answers needed. - 8.
+Cloze (Drop-Down)- select one option from a list of words or phrases within a sentence, table, or chart. - 9.
+Matrix/Grid- one or more answer options for data in rows or columns. - h.
 Students understand that when reviewing unit exams and quizzes, they may not copy by hand or machine, photograph, or transmit any part of any quiz or exam.
-No paper, writing implements, electronic devices (including cell phones, smartwatches and computers) are permitted while reviewing the exam.
-No exam or quiz will be removed from the classroom. - i.
-All students agree not to discuss the exam questions, rationales, or answers with any other possible examinee.
+No paper, writing implements, electronic devices (including cell phones, smartwatches, computers) are permitted while reviewing the exam.
+No exam or quiz will be removed from the classroom. - Students agree not to discuss the exam questions, rationales, or answers with any other possible examinee.
 Students verify their understanding that violation of this policy is a form of academic dishonesty and may result in immediate dismissal from the nursing program and a report to the Arizona State Board of Nursing. - j.
 Exams and quizzes taken remotely (Moodle, Respondus, other electronic platforms) are subject to the same policies and safeguards.
+Exam and quiz reviews in the remote environment will be limited to discussing concepts rather than specific exam or quiz questions.